pariajm/joint-disfluency-detector-and-parser/README.md

 $ python3 src/train_parser.py --config results/best_nopunct_nopw_config.json --eval-path results/eval.txt >results/out_and_error.txt
 ```
 ### Citation
-If you use this model, please cite our paper:
+If you use this model, please cite the following paper:
 ```
-@inproceedings{jamshid-lou-etal-2019-neural,
+@inproceedings{jamshid-lou-2019-neural,
     title = {Neural Constituency Parsing of Speech Transcripts}, author = {Jamshid Lou, Paria and Wang, Yufei and Johnson, Mark}, booktitle = {Proceedings of the 2019 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)},